novecapa/Swipe3D/README.md

 1. Clone or download the repository to your local machine.
 2. Open the project in Xcode.
 3. Build and run the application on an iOS simulator or device.

-## Usage

-- Upon launching the application, you can select between the two tabs at the bottom to play or view results.
-- In the game tab, you can interact with the board to place your chips and play against the machine.
-- In the results tab, a list of previous games along with their corresponding information is displayed.

 ## Contributions